Compliments and Complaints Processes

 Public Interest Disclosures

-A Public Interest Disclosure is when a public official reports serious wrongdoing in their workplace, or in another public authority.
-In accordance with the Public Interest Disclosure Act 1994 (the PID Act), serious wrongdoing includes:
+A Public Interest Disclosure is when a public official reports serious wrongdoing in their workplace, or in another public agency, in accordance with the Public Interest Disclosure Act 2022 (the PID Act).
+Serious wrongdoing includes:

 • Corrupt conduct